XL Fleet Corp. (XL): Skating on Thin Ice? We Know the Answer

 XL Fleet Corp.
-(NYSE:XL) went up by 6.50% from its latest closing price compared to the recent 1-year high of $35.00.
-The company’s stock price has collected 10.83% of gains in the last five trading sessions.
-Press Release reported on 07/29/21 that XL Fleet Announces Date for Second Quarter 2021 Earnings Release and Conference Call
+(NYSE:XL) went down by -13.80% from its latest closing price compared to the recent 1-year high of $35.00.
+The company’s stock price has collected -11.82% of loss in the last five trading sessions.
+Press Release reported on 08/12/21 that XL Fleet Announces Second Quarter 2021 Financial Results

 Is It Worth Investing in XL Fleet Corp.
 (NYSE :XL) Right Now?